euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 security.
 Moreover we cannot build a complex network topology made of a virtual slide broadcast server and clients.

-We will now introduce the concept of remote virtual slides so as to add a real client-server feature to our framework.
+We will now introduce the concept of remote virtual slide so as to add a real client-server feature to our framework.
 We have two types of data to send over the network, the slide header and the images.
 Since images are a flow of bytes, it is easy to send them over the network and use the Blosc [Blosc]_ real-time compression algorithm to reduce the payload.
 For the slide header, we can